sassoftware/saspy/saspy/doc/source/configuration.rst

     executed and has to be in the full command.
 But this allows the use of user/pw connections instead of rsa keys.

 sshpassparms -
     This is a Python List containing the parms you want to use for sshpass.
-The three primary choinces are to provide the password on the command line (it's xxx'ed out when looking at the system processes), or from a file or from an environment variable.
+The three primary choices are to provide the password on the command line (it's xxx'ed out when looking at the system processes), or from a file or from an environment variable.
 Check the man page on sshpass. ie: 'sshpassparms' : ['-f', '/file/with/pw/in/it']